solder button

 You should be aware that track laying experts will tell you that you shouldn't solder joiners as this will inhibit the track's ability to deal with temperature changes.
 Some people solder their joiners on curves so that flex track doesn't kink as a lesser of two evils.
 Soldering joiners to a turnout can be a real headache if you have to remove the turnout.
 If you solder your joiners between sections of track, expect it to be virtually impossible to get the track apart should you ever want to.

-Another way to look at it is, that if you solder your joiners, that is two solder connections per piece of rail - a solder connection at each end.
+Another way to look at it is, if you solder your joiners, that is two solder connections per piece of rail — a solder connection at each end.
 If you drop feeders from each piece of rail, that is only one solder connection.
 Admittedly, it is a little easier to solder joiners together than drop feeders from each rail, but not by much.

-My recommendation is that you solder feeders to the track rather than soldering the joiners between track sections except when it is a short piece of track - like 15" or less.
-My rule above still applies, every piece of track should be soldered to something.
+My recommendation is that you solder feeders to the track rather than soldering the joiners between track sections except when it is a short piece of track — like 15" or less.
+My rule above still applies; every piece of track should be soldered to something.
 This does not mean that you need to solder every joiner together.

 What if I am using Kato Unitrack or other sectional track instead of flex track?
 Things are a little different here.
 For one thing, rail is rigidly attached to the ties.
 Expansion will always be there, but I'm sure the rail doesn't walk as much as it does in flex track.
 I also presume that people who use sectional track are building smaller layouts - meaning that there won't be long stretches of track between turnouts.
 Some sectional track, like the Kato Unitrack or Atlas True-Track, uses a plastic subroadbed.
 This is something more to melt, but it also locks the track together.
 Sectional track also means a lot more joints.
 So what does all this mean for the sectional track user?